dfkaye/dfkaye-blog/content/posts/using-css-files-in-react-jsx-apps.md

 ---
 title: "Using CSS files in React/JSX apps"
 date: 2020-08-19T13:07:43-07:00
-description: "Two approaches when you need CSS features that CSS-in-JS can't provide such as @media rules or CSS custom properties."
+description: "Two approaches for when you need CSS features in React/JSX that CSS-in-JS can't provide, such as @media rules or CSS custom properties."
 tags:
 - "CSS"
+- "CSS-in-JS"
+- "JavaScript"
 - "JSX"
-draft: false
+- "React"

 ---

 I tweeted about this in August 2019 at https://twitter.com/dfkaye/status/1159886173331812352.